arlav/hackmoney_REDAO/readme.md

-basic setup for te hackathon.
+basic setup for the hackathon.